allanfgodoi/IC-HIN-UFRGS/GlauberMCModel/Readme.md

 * __Location:__ Receive the folder that you want to save the collision data, the default value is "./simulations";
-*  __OBS:__ If you want to run it directly, you SHOULD put a backslash before the quotation marks, or else it will not run.

 * __Nucleons:__ Specify the numbers of nucleons in the nuclei that you want to simulate, the default value is 208, as in a lead nucleus;